CodingCat/McGill-COMP535-Fall-2015/simulate_link_state_routing_protocol_with_java_socket_programming.md

 ##Simulation of Link State Routing##

 The basic idea of link state routing is that every router maintains its own description of the connectivity of the complete network.
-As a result, each router can calculates the best next hop for all possible destinations in the network.
+As a result, each router can calculates the best next hop for all possible destinations independently.
 The key point for the correctness of Link State Routing Protocol is to synchronize the network description in all nodes.

-In the following paragraphs, we will describe your tasks in this project in details.
+In the following paragraphs, we will describe your tasks around the network description synchronization.

 ### Router Design ###